zenbakle/Data-Science-And-Analytics/README.md

 # Data-Science-And-Analytics

-This Repo consists of projects i have done in data science and analytics.
+This Repo consists of projects I have done in data science and analytics.